 Gaming has evolved over the years we had managed to move beyond the realms of our living rooms and into the online world.
 The internet became, more mainstream games took advantage of the changing landscape and brought online multiplayer to competitive games.
 Unfortunately not having to see everyone face to face brought an even greater rise to toxic communities.
 Players who blame everyone else for their problems, people who spam, irritating noises into their microphones.
 These people make the communities sometimes make it difficult to enjoy the games.

-On the other hand while getting games as a kid was tough purchasing games.
+On the other hand, while getting games as a kid was tough purchasing games.
 As an adult comes with its set of real-life obstacles you know the ones that your parents kind of warned you about with most games costing as much as a week’s worth of groceries for some and consoles in the hundreds of dollars it can be quite difficult to manage our money especially when we see our friends all have that shiny new console.
-Being a PC gamer can be even more pain trying with upgrades reaching into the thousands regarding a full-on upgrade all in a quest to get that 60 frames-per-second.
+Being a PC gamer can be even more pain trying with upgrades reaching into the thousands regarding a full-on upgrade or even the cost of chairs for computer gamers, all in a quest to get that 60 frames-per-second.

 7. Your Favorite Franchise Ruined

 Every gamer has had a franchise that gave new meaning to their favorite hobby.
 Some game series lives spanning years it can be quite difficult to maintain that high standard that fans have come to expect and there are bound to be flops.
 Unfortunately, those flops can sometimes end up ruining our perception of the entire franchise in general.
 It can be disheartening when a follow-up to one of your favorite games of all time turns out to be nothing short of a disaster.